Comedian Tig Notaro Plays Not My Job

 (SOUNDBITE OF BELL)

 SAGAL: He later said he regretted that comment.
 He had played for some years for the New York Mets and felt bad about it.
-All right.
-Last question.
-If you get this one right, you win.
+All right, last question, if you get this one right, you win.
 As a young player, Tug had a relationship with a waitress and was intimate with her, he says, just one time.
-But that single night in the late '60s resulted in what?
-A, a lifelong habit of over tipping...
+But that single night in the late '60s resulted in what: A, a lifelong habit of over-tipping; B, a vow of celibacy; or C, the country music star Tim McGraw.

 SAGAL: You are right.